hieuhannguyen/Career-Outcome/README.md

 We also use common libraries such as pandas, regex, json, beautiful soup, and requests.

 ### Learning Reflection
-I exclusively coded main.py and CPI.py.
+I exclusively coded main.py and CPI.py as well as revised and integrated my teammates' codes.
 Through the project, I applied my knowledge of pandas and API querying to coding a simple program.
 I also practiced Pythonic coding and building a cohesive yet innovative program.

 ### User Instruction
 1. Due to github's limits on file size, the code and the data must be downloaded separately.
 Please use this [link](https://drive.google.com/file/d/1dPc7BhG2KewUXLcJMNntwmmum2ZLm3A9/view?usp=sharing) to access our data.